mozilla/skywriter/docs/pluginguide/theme.html.markdown

 ---
 layout: default
-title: Bespin Plugin Guide
+title: Skywriter Plugin Guide
 subtitle: Themes
 ---

-Bespin allows users to change themes (color schemes) and to create new theme plugins as well.
-This document describes how you can create your own themes and gives a basic overview about the theming techniques used in Bespin.
+Skywriter allows users to change themes (color schemes) and to create new theme plugins as well.
+This document describes how you can create your own themes and gives a basic overview about the theming techniques used in Skywriter.

 The problem
 -----------

-Much of Bespin's UI (login form, command line) is themed using CSS.
+Much of Skywriter's UI (login form, command line) is themed using CSS.
 Imagine someone wants the whole UI background, including that of the command line, to be green.
 If you use CSS, this means you have to replace the entire CSS file only to change one variable - in this case the background color